ArduPilot/ardupilot_wiki/common/source/docs/common-basic-operation.rst

 Inputs
 ------

 Control inputs are input either by radio control receiver, or via Mavlink communication from telemetry or companion computers.
 The radio control receiver provides Roll/Pitch/Yaw inputs for desired attitude control, vehicle power (throttle), as well as control of operational modes and auxiliary functions.
-The radio control inputs for Roll/Pitch/Yaw/Throttle can be assigned to any radio control channel via the RC_MAP function.
-Auxiliary functions are assigned using the RCx_FUNCTION parameters.
+The radio control inputs for Roll/Pitch/Yaw/Throttle can be assigned to any radio control channel via the ``RCMAP_x`` functions.
+Auxiliary functions are assigned using the ``RCx_FUNCTION`` parameters.

 Outputs
 -------